 THESIS

-In addition to the Option modules, your main focus this term will be working on your thesis on an applied public policy topic of your choice.
-Most of your time will be devoted to undertaking further reading on your chosen topic, data collection, analysis, and writing up of your thesis research.
+In addition to the Option modules, you will also be working on your thesis on an applied public policy topic of your choice.
+This will continue into the summer.

 RESEARCH BRIEF